 The winner of the latest Singer Songwriter Competition held at the Rock on the Rock Club on the last Saturday of the year, as tradition wants, tells us about the inspiration behind her success and her forthcoming projects.

 “This was the third time I entered the competition.
 Last year I came third, so I entered again for fun, but I wasn’t expecting to win this year.
 When my name was called out, it took a couple of seconds for my brain to compute it was actually me, and I remained seated for a bit longer than expected,” Gabriella Richardson describes her moment in the limelight.
-“The decision to enter was a spontaneous one, as I was in Gibraltar for the holidays and hadn’t much else planned, so I thought it would be nice to perform my music back home.”
+“The decision to enter was a spontaneous one, as I was in Gibraltar for the holidays and hadn’t much else planned, so I thought it would be nice to perform my music back home.” if you wish, you can try Band Aid School of Music for a new set of music.

 As a music student, Gaby has written hundreds of songs, both for her coursework and fore her self-titled seven-piece band, but she selected the ones that mean the most to her and she felt could best represent her artistic personality when played acoustically without a band backup.